mautic/user-documentation/docs/plugins/zoho_crm.rst

 6. In the Features tab you can select the behaviour that you wish to have happen with this Integration:

-   * Triggered action push Contacts to Integration - when triggered, Contacts are pushed from Mautic to Zoho
+   * Triggered action push Contacts to Integration - when triggered, Mautic pushes Contacts to Zoho
    * Pull Contacts and/or Companies from Integration - pull all Contacts and/or Companies from ZohoCRM into Mautic
    * Push Contacts and/or Companies to this Integration - push all Contacts and/or Companies from Mautic into ZohoCRM